-See: Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift links.BatchNormalization fixed\batch\normalization
+See: Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift links.BatchNormalization fixed\batch\normalization chainer.functions.fixed\batch\normalization(x, gamma, beta, mean, var, eps=2e-05, use cudnn=True)

-''' chainer.functions.fixed_batch_normalization (x, gamma, beta, mean, var, eps=1e-05) Batch normalization function with fixed statistics. '''
+Batch normalization function with fixed statistics.

-This is a variant of batch normalization, where the mean and variance statistics are given by the caller as variables.
+This is a variant of batch normalization, where the mean and variance statistics are given by the caller as fixed variables.
 This is used on testing mode of the batch normalization layer, where batch statistics cannot be used for prediction consistency.

-- x (Variable) The input variable. - gamma (Variable) The scaling parameter of normalized data.
+• x (Variable) - The input variable.

-- beta (Variable) The shifting parameter of scaled normalized data. - mean (Variable) The shifting parameter of input. - var (Variable) The square of scaling parameter of input. - eps (float) Epsilon value for numerical stability.
+- gamma (Variable) The scaling parameter of normalized data. - beta (Variable) The shifting parameter of scaled normalized data. - mean (Variable) The shifting parameter of input. - var (Variable) The square of scaling parameter of input. - eps (float) Epsilon value for numerical stability. - use\cudnn (bool) If True and cuDNN is enabled, then this function uses cuDNN as the core implementation.